Hamtramck Disneyland

-Hamtramck Disneyland is a yard art folk art located in Hamtramck, Michigan begun by a man named Dmytro Szylak.
-Hamtramck Disneyland was started in 1992 and came to be finished in 1999.
+Hamtramck Disneyland is a yard of folk art located in Hamtramck, Michigan begun by a man named Dmytro Szylak.
+Work on the installation started in 1992 and came to be finished in 1999.
 It is built on a 30-foot backyard on top of two adjacent garages.
 Dmytro was born in Ukraine, and also once lived in Germany.
 After immigrating to the United States, he worked for General Motors, but soon after his retirement he felt the need to find a hobby.
 Dmytro began piling together different objects—some old, some new, and some bought, while others were hand crafted.
 This towering structure stands tall above his house and garage.
-Over the course of 12 years, Dmytro continued to add different pieces to his work, which eventually grew to be a collage.
+Over the course of 12 years, Dmytro continued to add different pieces to his work, which grew to be a collage.

 History

 The notion of building his artwork began when Dmytro Szylak, a Ukrainian immigrant, retired from General Motors.
 After working 32 years, Szylak began to search for a hobby, which led to the creative idea of building Hamtramck Disneyland.
 To utilize his spare time, and with the idea of bringing something new to the city, Szylak began to convert his own backyard into a piece of art.
 It is a homemade construction built on top of two adjacent garages; a 30-ft. collage filled with pictures of Elvis and other pop stars, year-round Christmas lights, wooden soldiers armed with toy guns, and American flags, among many other things.
 In 1992, when Szylak started building his work in his backyard, he endured many difficulties.
-Neighbors and city officials were against Szylak’s idea of constructing artwork in his garage rooftop.
+Neighbors and city officials were against Szylak's idea of constructing artwork in his garage rooftop.
 Szylak was later honored by the mayor of Hamtramck and his works have been displayed in many local art shows.
-In 2006 Bruce Weber shot a photo shoot with Kate Moss for Women’s Wear magazine in the site and around various other places in Detroit.
+In 2006, Bruce Weber shot a photo shoot with Kate Moss for Women's Wear magazine in the site and around various other places in Detroit.
 Dmytro Syzlak died on 1 May 2015 at the age of 92.
 As of June 2015, the future of the work was uncertain—his estate was still tied up in probate court.

 The site went on the market on 3 March 2016 and was bought by a local group, Hatch Art, for $100,000.
 The houses consist of four apartments—three are rented out to defray costs and the other is for an artist in residence.